braze-inc/braze-docs/_docs/_partners/canvas_steps/facebook_audience_sync.md

 - Creating suppression audiences to prevent users from receiving advertisements when they're already loyal consumers of your brand.
 - Creating Lookalike Audiences to acquire new users more efficiently.

 This feature gives brands the option to control what specific first-party data is shared with Facebook.
 At Braze, the integrations you can and cannot share your first-party data with are given the utmost consideration.
-To learn more about our Braze data privacy policy, click [here](https://www.braze.com/privacy).
+For more information, refer to our [privacy policy](https://www.braze.com/privacy).

 ## Integration